Gut & Glow: Fermented Foods That Calm Your Mind in 5 Days

 • When balanced, they regulate mood, digestion, skin, and immunity.

-• When imbalanced, they trigger inflammation, anxiety, brain fog, and low energy.
+• However, when imbalanced, they trigger inflammation, anxiety, brain fog, and low energy.

-✨ In simple words: Heal the gut → Calm the mind → Glow from within.
+In simple terms: Heal the gut → Calm the mind → Glow from within.

 5 Fermented Foods in 5 Days: A Simple Gut Reset